vthumu/WebGPP/INSTRUCTIONS.md

 - Clone this repository
 - Download and install [Node.js](https://nodejs.org/en/)
 - Run `npm install` in the root directory of this project to download and install dependencies
-- Run `npm dev`, which will open the project in your browser
+- Run `npm run dev`, which will open the project in your browser
   - The project will automatically reload when you edit any of the files

 ### Notes: